 All students must enter the building using the main entrance (Door # 4) during the school day.
-Students who enter, prop open, or open any other door other than Door #4 (between the hours of 7:35 am - 2:35 pm) will result in discipline intervention.
+Students who enter, prop open, or open any other door other than Door #4 will result in discipline intervention.

 Unauthorized use of Computers

 School computers must be used appropriately and for school purposes.
 Infraction of this rule may result in a discipline intervention and recommendation to the Board of Education for expulsion.